xversial/Foundation-Platform/public/content/featurettes/extensions.md

 ###Extension Based

-Extensions are packages built specifically for Platform allowing vendors to manage and distribute extensions for Platform 2.
+Extensions are built to allow vendors to manage and distribute extensions for Platform.
 Install, upgrade, enable or disable individual extensions with ease!